Nightbirde: Posthumous releases

 In March 2022, Nightbirde's song "It's OK" appeared during an episode of Good Trouble.

 In April 2022, her 2021 song "Brave" was released posthumously as a single.
 The 2019 song "Fly" was officially released by her family on July 4, 2022.
 The single was later featured in the animated film trailer for The King of Kings (2025).

 A 10-track debut album of Nightbirde's music dropped a year after her death (February 19, 2023), by her family and foundation.
 The title, It's OK, is based on her original song she performed during her AGT audition (season 16).

-Another posthumous album, Still Got Dreams, was released February 20, 2025 (three years after her death).
-The 12-song album features original songs and used ethical AI vocal production in honor of her musical vision.
+Another posthumous album, Still Got Dreams, was released three years after her death (February 20, 2025).
+The 12-track album features original songs and used ethical AI vocal production in honor of her musical vision.
 The title track features AGT alumni Mzansi Youth Choir (season 18).
 Additional singles "Get Up" and "Gold" are included on the album.